JUNE

 TABLE TENNIS (In-Person at SPB Location)

 Come for camaraderie, exercise, and fun!
-All skill levels are invited to participate in this energetic sport.
+All skill levels are invited to take part in this energetic sport.

 REGISTRATION HERE